 If, under sequestration, an agency would alter a contract leading to layoffs and the contractor has abided by Labor’s guidance, “then any resulting employee compensation costs for WARN Act liability as determined by a court, as well as attorneys’ fees and other litigation costs (irrespective of litigation outcome), would qualify as allowable costs and be covered by the contracting agency, if otherwise reasonable and allocable.”

-After taking a look at guidance from OMB and the, “we will not issue sequestration-related WARN notices this year,” says Lockheed spokeswoman Jennifer Allen in an email.
+After taking a look at guidance from OMB and the Pentagon, “we will not issue sequestration-related WARN notices this year,” says Lockheed spokeswoman Jennifer Allen in an email.
 “The additional guidance offered important new information about the potential timing of DOD actions under sequestration, indicating that DOD anticipates no contract actions on or about 2 January, 2013, and that any action to adjust funding levels on contracts as a result of sequestration would likely not occur for several months after 2 Jan.”

 Plus, Allen adds, the guidance also provides WARN Act protection to employees and allows Lockheed to recover costs.

 Lockheed’s decision does not solve the political complications of sequester-related job losses.
 If defense companies choose to issue WARN Act notices, they are likely to land in the mailboxes of defense employees days before the November elections.

 Republicans say that is why the Obama administration is working hard to make sure the notices do not need to be sent.